kubera/kubera.github.com/_posts/2016-01-21-groovy-is-awesome.md

 tags: [groovy, grails, gradle]
 ---

-In my last project I worked for the _Swiss Nation Bank_ in Zürich.
-We developed a web application showing some tables with lots of numbers: [data.snb.ch](https://data.snb.ch/).

-We used Grails 3 which uses _groovy_ as the main technology.
+In my last project, we used Grails 3 which uses _groovy_ as the main technology.
 With groovy you can really focus on your business problems.
 You have very little boilerplate code.

 Here some cool stuff I really like in groovy.